Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Increase the logging in the backend components

-jaeger-collector provides useful debugging information when the log level is set to debug. jaeger-collector logs every batch it receives and logs every span that is stored in the permanent storage.
+Jaeger provides useful debugging information when the log level is set to debug. jaeger-collector logs information of every batch it receives and every span that is stored in the permanent storage.

 On the jaeger-collector side, these are the expected log entries when the flag --log-level=debug is specified: